-I Information Symbol: refer to User Guide.
-REF Catalog Number Type BF Applied Part.
+Ţį.
+Information Symbol: refer to User Guide.
+REF Catalog Number (€ CE Mark: indicates conformity with European Council Directive of 14 June 1993 concerning Medical Devices (93/42/EEC).
+Type BF Applied Part.
 The transducer, shown in Figure 2 on page 2 is an applied part.
 X EU: Not for General Waste.
 This symbol indicates that EXOGEN should not be disposed of with ordinary household waste at the end of its life.
 For details on how to dispose of this device correctly, contact your local government waste disposal agency or your local Bioventus representative.
-Manufacturer SN Serial number (first four digits of the serial number indicate the month and year of manufacture) WAVEFORM - Martin Pulsed Signal R {only} Rx Symbol: Federal Law (U.S.A.) restricts this device to sale, distribution, or use by or on the order of a physician or properly licensed practitioner.
-This device is only intended for use by the individual for whom it is prescribed. \square Caution symbol: Indicates the need for the user to consult the instructions for use for important cautionary information.
+Manufacturer EC REP This symbol indicates the authorized representative in the European Community SN Serial number (first four digits of the serial number indicate the month and year of manufacture) WAVEFORM - W Pulsed Signal $\mathbf{R}{ ext{only}}$ Rx Symbol: Federal Law (U.S.A.) restricts this device to sale, distribution, or use by or on the order of a physician or properly licensed practitioner.
+This device is only intended for use by the individual for whom it is prescribed.